 Westworld won't be back on our screens any time soon.
-HBO renewed the show for a third season shortly after the second series premiered, but didn't announce an air date, and the show's creators have been just as tight-lipped.
+HBO renewed the show for a third season shortly after the second series premiered, but didn't announce an air date - though HBO execs later confirmed that the series won't return until 2020.

 Where can you watch it?

 Westworld is made by HBO, so if you're in the US, that's where you've got to watch it.
 For the UK, as with most big HBO shows, that means it airs on Sky Atlantic, and season 3 will presumably be no exception.